 What is Leadership Behavior?

 Your leadership behaviors directly impact the social-emotional reactions of your employees and are the difference between the success and failure of your small business.
-By developing strong positive leadership behaviors, you will build proactive management and operative teams that are trusting, flexible, accountable and passionate about their work and business’ mission.
-In addition, innovation distinguishes you as leader from those that follow you.
+By developing strong positive leadership behaviors, you will build proactive management and operative teams that are trusting, flexible, accountable, and passionate about their work and business’ mission.
+In addition, innovation distinguishes you as a leader from those that follow you.

 Trust is Foundation of Effective Leadership

 Trust is the basis around which all human relationships revolve.
-It is foundation that every small business leader must establish with employees.
+It is the foundation that every small business leader must establish with employees.
 To earn the trust and respect of employees, you must show trust and respect to them.
 Trust leads to loyalty, and loyalty leads to your employees delivering results for you and the business.
 Without trust there cannot be leadership.